KarolS/millfork/docs/abi/variable-storage.md

 * increased stack usage

-* cannot take their addresses
+* their addresses are not considered constants and it's slower to get them

 * cannot use them in inline assembly code blocks